mohanad66/Dream-Project/README.md

 ## 📞 Support

-For support, email your.email@example.com or open an issue in the repository.
+For support, open an issue in the repository.